 Fidelity/Performance Assessment: The DCI Practices included in the DCI Framework are evidence based.
-This means there is research supporting them as high-leverage practices for impacting student achievement.
+There is research supporting them as high-leverage practices for impacting student achievement.
 Because the goal is results, like those shown through research, it is important to monitor fidelity of implementation.